Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Regular black holes

 A final caveat is in order before discussing the RBH metrics we consider.
 The latter are all regular in the sense of having finite curvature invariants $R \equiv g^{\mu\nu}R_{\mu\nu}$, $R_{\mu\nu}R^{\mu\nu}$, and ${\cal K} \equiv R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$.
 However, a more stringent criterion for regularity is that of geodesic completeness, which does not necessarily imply finiteness of curvature invariants and viceversa.
+We recall that a space-time is geodesically complete if any geodesic thereon can be extended to arbitrary values of their affine parameter.
+In other words, all geodesics extend (or can be extended) for all times.
 A number of ``popular'' RBHs have indeed been shown to have finite curvature invariants but to be geodesically incomplete~\cite{Zhou:2022yio}.
-This includes the well-known Bardeen and Hayward RBHs, which are among the ones we shall consider here.
-Nevertheless, given the significant interest in these metrics, the fact that they are widely taken as prototypes for RBHs, and our phenomenological goal of going beyond Schwarzschild PBHs, we will take these space-times into consideration, while cautioning the reader about the above issues, and therefore that these metrics should be considered nothing more than phenomenological toy models at this stage.
+This includes the well-known Hayward RBH, which is among the ones we shall consider here.
+Nevertheless, given the significant interest in this metric, the fact that it is widely taken as prototype for RBHs, and our phenomenological goal of going beyond Schwarzschild PBHs, we will take this space-time into consideration, while cautioning the reader about the above issues, and therefore that the Hayward metric (but more generally all the metrics we will study) should be considered nothing more than phenomenological toy models at this stage.
 Note, in addition, that the stability of RBHs featuring inner horizons is currently a matter of debate in the literature~\cite{Carballo-Rubio:2021bpr,Carballo-Rubio:2022kad,Bonanno:2022jjp,Bonanno:2022rvo,Carballo-Rubio:2022twq}.